Choose Your Province/State of Service

 • Canada is investing $319 million3 over seven years into research and development of CCS technologies.

-• A recent report by the Canadian Centre for Economic Analysis (CANCEA) shows that a diversified scenario investment, totaling up to $95 billion in low carbon hydrogen and CCS, is expected to support over $218.8 billion in economic activity and 1.2 million job-years (over 44,000 jobs annually) from 2024 to 2050.
-View the report by visiting the CANCEA website.
+• An October 2023 report by the Canadian Centre for Economic Analysis (CANCEA) shows that a diversified scenario investment, totaling up to $95 billion in low carbon hydrogen and CCS, is expected to support over $218.8 billion in economic activity and 1.2 million job-years (over 44,000 jobs annually) from 2024 to 2050.

 Moving forward together